CMecrow/CM-Project-5/README.md

 ### Site Theme

 - The overall layout used was taken from [tooplate.com](https://www.tooplate.com/view/2114-pixie).
 This was done to speed up project completion in the given timeframe, with more time being allocated to site functionality and the backend.
 As with using any template, there was a lot of customisation required to wire up the pages using Django, and also tweaks to the html and css to suit the project.
 For example, the inclusion of a searchbar was included as a 'must have' feature in the userstories.
 The template also did not come with any account pages, so they were implimented via editing the allauth pages instead, making sure they fit the overall theme of the site.
-The banner image was changed to one more fitting for the site content, along with the colour scheme to fit with the 'leaf' name of the shop.
+The banner image was changed to one more fitting for the site content, along with the colour scheme to fit with the 'leaf' name of the shop (colour choice is discussed further in the testing document).

 ---